 high blood pressure

-According to the American Cancer Society, being overweight or obese is clearly linked to an overall increased risk of certain cancers when compared to people with a healthy weight.
-Being overweight is clearly linked with cancers of the breast (in women past menopause), colon and rectum, endometrium, esophagus, kidney, and pancreas.
+According to the American Cancer Society, being overweight or obese is linked to an overall increased risk of certain cancers compared to people with a healthy weight.
+Being overweight is linked with breast cancers (in women past menopause), colon and rectum, endometrium, esophagus, kidney, and pancreas.
 (1)

-Being overweight or obese is clearly linked to an overall increased risk of cancer.
-According to research from the American Cancer Society, excess body weight is thought to be responsible for about 8% of all cancers in the United States, as well as about 7% of all cancer deaths.
+Being overweight or obese is linked to an overall increased risk of cancer.
+According to research from the American Cancer Society, excess body weight is thought to be responsible for about 8% of all cancers in the United States and about 7% of all cancer deaths.
 (2)

 Learning some ways that you can incorporate more healthy choices in your diet is a good place to begin making a difference.
 Here's a good place to start: MyPlate.gov.